 What materials would you recommend using?

 It depends on the design, your preference and what you like.
 We liked the raw materials, using wood, we liked the white and grey tones.
 I think a bit of contrast between things, but it all depends on the palette and the style of what you’re going for.

 It’s good if you can be responsible with the types of materials you use – using the sort of thing with better eco credentials than just the cheapest thing on the market.
 But, I think it’s very much product dependent and project dependent.

 In the interior, we did a moodboard and we looked at colours we like, and we liked the grey tones – we went for white, greys, concrete, black and because our house is open plan, we had to think about the holistic understanding of the interior and make sure that we couldn’t have, for example, a pink room.
 We needed to make sure every room felt like it belonged together.
 I think that was very important, to feel like everything is the same and it feels like it’s thought through.

-‘I think there are several parts to that but for us it didn’t feel like a home until we had people in it.
+I think there are several parts to that but for us it didn’t feel like a home until we had people in it.
 We had a party a couple of weeks after we moved in and I think it was realising that the friends and the people that we hold dear in life – to see them all in the new space – creates it.

 It becomes a home when the house design is created in a way that facilitates what you want to do in it.
 It works so well with our lifestyle at the moment, so it just fits with us.